 Signs of neglect: Dehydration, malnutrition, and lack of personal hygiene; untreated health conditions; and unsafe or unclean living conditions.

 Signs of abandonment: The adult is left alone in a public place or left unattended for long periods in a room.
 The best way to spot the signs of nursing home abuse is to visit your elderly loved one on a regular basis or to have someone trusted do so in your stead.
 If anyone suspects abuse, it may be important to alert authorities and move your loved one as soon as possible for safety and health reasons.

-Washington’s vulnerable adult protection statute specifically authorizes victims of nursing home abuse to pursue legal action for damages against any party—no matter whether that party is an individual or a corporation—for damages and attorney fees.
+Washington’s vulnerable adult protection statute specifically authorizes victims of nursing home abuse to pursue legal action for damages against any party no matter whether that party is an individual or a corporation for damages and attorney fees.
 Victims of nursing home abuse also have rights under Washington common law for damages.
 No matter the legal theory for holding the nursing home operator or staff liable for damages, there are two general categories of compensatory damages a victim of nursing home abuse (or her representatives) can seek: economic (or special) damages, and non-economic (or general) damages.
 Economic damages compensate a nursing home abuse victim for specific costs associated with the abuse.
 Those may include:

 Washington law may permit the defendant in a nursing home abuse case to pay economic damages over time rather than in a lump-sum amount.
 Non-economic damages, in contrast, seek to compensate nursing home abuse victims for subjective harm they suffered while resident at a Seattle nursing home.
 These generally include:

 Washington State puts a cap on non-economic damages.
 A nursing home abuse victim can recover a maximum of 43 percent of the average annual wage in Washington multiplied by the victim’s life expectancy at the time of the abuse (which, importantly, can be no less than 15 years).
 Washington law also, unfortunately, bars plaintiffs from recovering punitive (or exemplary) damages.